Jan Wahl: Personal and Background

-After many years in parts of Europe, New York City, and then Mexico, Wahl made his home in Toledo, Ohio, where he died in 2019.
+After many years in parts of Europe, New York City, and then Mexico, Wahl made his home in Toledo, Ohio, where he died on January 29, 2019 from complications of metastatic cancer.

 Professional

 Wahl's career was both varied and adventurous.
 He began authoring and publishing children's books in 1964, achieving both artistic and commercial success immediately with the now classic books Pleasant Fieldmouse, Cabbage Moon, Cobweb Castle, and others.
 Noted artists such as John Alcorn (artist), Edward Gorey, Steven Kellog, Mercer Mayer, Norman Rockwell, Maurice Sendak, and others illustrated his picture books.
 He soon added story books to his output with the provocative How The Children Stopped The Wars.
 Wahl quickly developed a reputation for playful, empowering narratives with intriguing characters.
 Over time, his works demonstrated mastery of a wide variety of topics and styles.
 He gave many readings and presentations of his books as well as lecturing on writing.

-Hedy and Her Amazing Invention (2019); the story of actress Hedy Lamarr's co-invention of what is now known as Frequency-hopping spread spectrum is his latest publication.
+Hedy and Her Amazing Invention (2019); the story of actress Hedy Lamarr's co-invention of what is now known as Frequency-hopping spread spectrum was his last book published while he was alive.

+In 2025, Movie Girls: Lillian and Dorothy, the story of how the Gish Sisters met Mary Pickford and D.W.
+Griffith and began acting in motion pictures was published.
+It was illustrated by Rick Geary.